 Of course, what enables providers to make higher commission payments?
 By charging high fees, of course.
 This meant that IFAs were incentivised to point consumers towards funds that charged high fees and redirected some of that to the IFA.
 It all looked fairly dodgy to say the least.

 Whether this impacted the IFA as a major or minor factor is not the purpose of this article, many other factors will have guided the IFA when giving advice, and I am sure that some IFAs did try the best for their clients.
 But at the end of the day, because the customer wasn’t paying the IFA’s bills, they could not trust that they were receiving impartial advice.

-In 2012 the FCA rolled out the ‘Retail Distribution Review’ regulations which banned the practise of providers passing commissions along to financial advisers.
+In 2012 the FSA rolled out the ‘Retail Distribution Review’ regulations which banned the practise of providers passing commissions along to financial advisers.
 This meant that ‘fee-free’ advice disappeared over night.
 And advisers began agreeing fees and pricing upfront with customers before giving their recommendations.